mralj/rekt/README.md

 2. open-fast RLP is copied from [gakonst/open-fastrlp](https://github.com/gakonst/open-fastrlp) + optimizations and additions I needed.
 3. Of, some parts were inspired by OG [geth](https://github.com/ethereum/go-ethereum)

+ #### Note

+Note on "leaked" private keys, and auth stuff.
+All wallets are useless and all services disabled.
+I think 😅 This is what one gets when one is too lazy to use `.env` 🤦‍♂️